- 24 months to complete the program

 Employment & Licensure Success

-The MSC program at Milligan College will prepare graduates to demonstrate excellence as servant leaders in the field of professional counseling.
+The MSC program at Milligan University will prepare graduates to demonstrate excellence as servant leaders in the field of professional counseling.

 - Students demonstrate excellence in professional counseling knowledge and skills and advance to candidacy. (short-term objective)